 American Environmental History

-Environmental history, a relatively new field, studies the changing relationship between human beings and the natural world through time.
-Despite being numbered at the 400-level, this course is intended as an introduction to this exciting new field of scholarship, with no prerequisites.
-It assumes no background in American history, geography, or environmental studies, and offers a general survey that can be valuable for students interested in any of these fields, from entry-level undergraduates through graduate students.
+Environmental history studies the changing relationships between human beings and the natural world through time—probably a very different approach to history from what you studied in high school.
+Despite being numbered at the 400-level, this course is intended as an introduction to this exciting and still relatively unfamiliar field of scholarship, with no prerequisites.
+It assumes little or no background knowledge of American history, geography, or environmental studies, and offers a general survey that can be valuable for students interested in any of these fields, from entry-level undergraduates through advanced graduate students.
 Although the course is intended to be challenging, it is also meant to be fun: any student willing to attend lectures, do the readings, and work hard should be able to enjoy and do well in it.
-Our central premise throughout will be that much of the familiar terrain of American history looks very different when seen in an environmental context, and that one can learn a great deal about history, geography, and the environment by studying them together.
+Our central premise throughout will be that much of the familiar terrain of American history looks very different when seen in environmental context, and that one can learn a great deal about history, geography, and the environment by studying them together.
 All too often, historians study the human past without attending to nature.
 All too often, scientists study nature without attending to human history.
-We will try to discover the value of integrating these different perspectives, and argue that the humanistic perspectives of historians and geographers are absolutely crucial if one hopes to understand contemporary environmental issues.
+We will try to discover the value of integrating these different perspectives, and argue that the humanistic perspectives of historians and geographers are essential if one hopes to understand contemporary environmental issues.

 Email Announcements Sent to Class List Server:

 Please note that for all handouts listed below, the HTML version is more attractive for onscreen viewing, complete with a relevant banner illustration on top, whereas the PDF version is much more densely packed and is designed to be printable on a single sheet of paper.
 These handouts typically become available at least a few days before a lecture is delivered, though occasionally they may get revised very close to the time of the actual lecture.

 Handout #1: Ghost Landscapes: Getting Started with Environmental History

 Kate Wersan's Tips for Reading Christopher Wells's Car Country